Neuphlo/neuphlo-editor/packages/neuphlo-editor/README.md

 <Editor bubbleMenuExtras={bubbleMenuExtras} />
 ```

-Each render callback receives the live Tiptap editor so you can check selection state, trigger commands, or early-return `null` to hide your custom control.
-The optional `align` flag lets you position the control on the left (`"start"`) or right (`"end"`, default) side of the bubble menu.
+Each render callback receives the live Tiptap editor instance, allowing you to:
+- Check the current selection state
+- Read the document content
+- Execute commands (e.g., `editor.chain().focus()...`)
+- Conditionally render your button (return `null` to hide it)

+The `align` property controls where your custom items appear in the menu relative to the default items.

 ## Styling